jayantasamaddar/quick-reference/aws/ec2/README.md

   - The processes that were previously running on the instance are resumed
   - Previously attached data volumes are reattached and the instance retains its instance ID

+- Not supported for bare metal instances

 - **Billing**:

   - AWS doesn't charge usage for a hibernated instance when it is in the `stopped` state, but you are charged while it is in the `stopping` state, unlike when you stop an instance without hibernating it.
   - AWS doesn't charge usage for data transfer fees.
 You are charged for the storage for any Amazon EBS volumes, including storage for the RAM data.

+- **Use Cases:**

+  - Long-running processes that do not need to run 24/7 365 days a year
+  - Necessary to save the RAM state
+  - Services that take time to initialize

 ---